discourse/pups/README.md

 ```

-Will merge the yaml file with the inline contents
+Will merge the yaml file with the inline contents.

-####A common environment
+#### A common environment

 This is implemented in discourse_docker's launcher, not in pups - therefore it does not work in standalone pups.

 ```